Chris Bond (wheelchair rugby): Wheelchair rugby

 Bond is a 3.5 point wheelchair rugby player.
 In 2010, he began looking for a team sport to play and contacted Brad Dubberley, the head coach of the Australia national wheelchair rugby team who encouraged Bond to try the sport based on his existing love of rugby.

 Bond made his national team debut at the 2011 Great Britain Cup.
 Wearing jersey number 10, he represented Australia at the 2012 Canada Cup International Wheelchair Rugby Tournament.
 In the game against Canada, he and teammate Ryley Batt proved difficult for the Canadians to contain.
 In May 2012, he participated in a test series against Japan national wheelchair rugby team in Sydney.
 He scored eighteen goals in the fourth game which Australia won 47 – 44, and twenty goals in the fifth game where Australia won 61 – 55.
 He played in the London Paralympic test event.
-He scored 14 points in the game against Canada national wheelchair rugby team that Australia won 56-52 and 20 points in the game against Sweden national wheelchair rugby team that Australia won 65–88.
+He scored 14 points in the game against Canada national wheelchair rugby team that Australia won 56–52 and 20 points in the game against Sweden national wheelchair rugby team that Australia won 65–88.
 In the finals match against Great Britain national wheelchair rugby team, he scored 22 points in Australia's 71–48 victory.
 He was selected to represent Australia at the 2012 Summer Paralympics in wheelchair rugby.
 Going into London, his team was ranked second in the world behind the United States.
 He was part of the team that won the gold medal.
 The Australian team went through the five-day tournament undefeated.

 Bond was a member of the Australian team that won its first world championship gold medal at the 2014 World Wheelchair Rugby Championships at Odense, Denmark.

 He was a member of the team that retained its gold medal at the 2016 Rio Paralympics after defeating the United States 59–58 in the final.

 At the 2018 IWRF World Championship in Sydney, Australia, he was a member of the Australian team that won the silver medal after being defeated by Japan 61–62 in the gold medal game.

 At the 2020 Summer Paralympics, the Steelers finished fourth after being defeated by Japan 52–60 in the bronze medal game.
 COVID travel restrictions led to Steelers not having a team training since March 2020 prior to Tokyo.

 Bond as Steelers captain won his second world championship gold medal at the 2022 IWRF World Championship in Vejle, Denmark.

+At the 2024 Summer Paralympics, he captained the Steelers that won the bronze medal defeating Great Britain 50–48.